ClaveConsulting/react-hooks/Readme.md

 - `npm run babel`: Build the /js files from the /es code.

   This is the second step in compiling the project, and relies on the output of `npm run tsc`.
 Configured in `.babelrc`.

-- `npm run compile`: First tsc then babel.

-  This is the same as running tsc and babel, one after the other.

 - `npm run lint`: Lints the TypeScript for each hook.